We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s also long been recommended by naturopathic doctors to address a variety of medical and skin disorders.

-“Centella asiatica has been used to treat psoriasis, eczema, lupus, leprosy, syphilis, wounds, colds, and influenza,” says Dr. Tsippora Shainhouse, FAAD, a board certified dermatologist at SkinSafe Dermatology and Skin Care in Beverly Hills, California.
+“Centella asiatica has been used to treat psoriasis, eczema, lupus, Hansen’s disease (leprosy), syphilis, wounds, colds, and influenza,” says Dr. Tsippora Shainhouse, FAAD, a board certified dermatologist at SkinSafe Dermatology and Skin Care in Beverly Hills, California.

 In the past few years, cica cream has made its way stateside.
 “It’s becoming more popular and is integrated into skin care routines more frequently,” says Garshick.